 Surgery can be a treatment option for some orthopedic diseases that grow worse as an animal ages.
 When considering surgery for an older dog, it’s best to first evaluate alternative options.
 Surgery and the risk of anesthesia may be great at any time in a pet’s life, but are particularly problematic with an older animal.

 Surgeries such as hip replacements and ACL surgery may be avoided with the application of prolotherapy.
 Back surgery may be avoided 50 percent of the time by acupuncture, electric stimulation and ultrasound treatments.
 When considering surgery, you should consult a good holistic veterinarian and at least get a consult on the new medical protocols available to you.

 Unlike many prescriptions drugs, these holistic therapies have few side effects, promote overall natural healing and can help keep your older pet pain free.
 Keep in mind, however, that pain is nature’s way of curtailing an animal’s activity.
 We need to remember that a dog or cat may need time to heal.
 Eliminating the pain does not mean the animal is healed and is ready to play.

 Of course, when it comes to senior dogs the most agonizing decision is when to let go.
-If your animal is no longer able to be active and enjoy their life and it is not possible for the condition to improve, it may be time.
+If your animal is no longer able to be active and enjoy its life and it is not possible for the condition to improve, it may be time.
 If your animal is in pain, and/or has stopped eating for a week, this may also be an indication that they have had enough.
-In nature, an animal would just curl up and die; in many cases they can even will themselves to die.
+In nature, an animal would just curl up and die; in many cases, they can even will themselves to die.

 Making the decision to euthanize our pets and dealing with our grief can cause great emotional stress.
 Still, choosing to euthanize your animal at the right time is a loving, compassionate choice.
 The animal just goes to sleep.
 This is a great blessing, and we are lucky to have this choice with our animals.
-Ultimately, they will look in your eyes and tell you when it's time to go.
+Ultimately, they will look into your eyes and tell you when it’s time to go.